Beginner’s Guide: Setting Up Google Ads and Facebook Retargeting

 The biggest benefit of the retargeting campaign is higher conversions in each stage of your funnel.
 It is specifically targeted for those who have shown interest in your brand, product, or your niche, so you know they are shopping.

 While the concept of retargeting and code snippets might be confusing at first, it is actually quite easy to learn as Google and Facebook have taken the necessary steps to make this comprehensive system easy to operate.
-However, it takes years of experience to understand where to invest marketing dollars to get the most return, that’s where B2B marketing agencies can help your business on creating content, generating demand, and enabling sales using budget with maximum efficiency.
+However, it takes years of experience to understand where to invest marketing dollars to get the most return, that’s where B2B marketing consultant can help your business on creating content, generating demand, and enabling sales using budget with maximum efficiency.